vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 ---
 VMware Tanzu Labs teaches clients, partners, and peers [XP](https://en.wikipedia.org/wiki/Extreme_programming), [Lean](https://www.amazon.com/Lean-Startup-Eric-Ries/dp/B007YXSYTK), and [User Centered Design](https://tanzu.vmware.com/campaigns/design) (UCD) principles and practices for product and application development.

-This FAQ explains the "whys" behind many of Tanzu Labs engineering practices, and includes examples of real problems the team solved.
-It also provides guidelines on how to answer questions from enterprises about ways to scale these practices within their organization.
+This FAQ explains the "whys" behind many Tanzu Labs engineering practices, and includes examples of real problems our teams have solved.
+It also provides guidelines on how to answer questions from enterprises about ways to scale these practices within organizations.

 - [Q: Why Pair Programming?](#q-why-pair-programming)
 - [Q: Why Do Some Teams Struggle with Switching from Individual Code Ownership to Team Code Ownership?](#q-why-do-some-teams-struggle-with-switching-from-individual-code-ownership-to-team-code-ownership)